Providing loving care to young children helps them to be mentally healthy.

 Helping Your Child Form a Secure Attachment to You

-Your child will develop a secure attachment to you because of the way you behave and respond to his needs.
+Your child will develop a secure attachment to you because of the way you behave and respond to their needs.
 Here are some ways you can help your child develop a secure attachment.

-- Respond sensitively to your child’s cues, e.g., when he is upset, wants to play, or is hungry.
-Sometimes it is not easy to read children’s cues, e.g., a toddler may become angry when he is hungry.
+- Respond sensitively to your child’s cues, e.g., when they are upset, want to play, or are hungry.
+Sometimes it is not easy to read children’s cues, e.g., a toddler may become angry when they are hungry.
 It takes time, but you will learn your child’s cues.

-- Help your child to regulate his emotions by helping him calm down.
+- Help your child to regulate their emotions by helping them calm down.

 - Provide loving care.

-- Comfort your child when he is upset.
+- Comfort your child when they are upset.